mvolkmann/blog/src/smalltalk/30-development-environment.md

 To create a new method:

 - Click the "instance" or "class" button to indicate the scope of the method.

 - Select a method category.

   This can be "-- all --", "as yet unclassified", or any other method category.
-  To create new category, move the mouse cursor over the method category pane, press cmd-n (new category...), and enter the name of the new category.
+  To create new category, hover over the method category pane, press cmd-n (new category...), and enter the name of the new category.

   The bottom pane will now contain the following method template: